Pseudo-Riemannian geometry embeds information geometry in optimal transport: Connecting the two geometries

 \begin{remark} [The Ma-Trudinger-Wang tensor] At a point $x = (p, q') \in M \times M'$, let $X = u \oplus 0$ and $Y = 0 \oplus \bar{v}$ where $u \in T_p M$ and $\bar{v} \in T_{q'} M$.
 Following Kim and McCann \cite{KM10}, the Ma-Trudinger-Wang (MTW) tensor (see \cite[Section 4]{GA14}) can be expressed intrinsically as the unnormalized (cross) sectional curvature

 (The constant $2$ comes from the $1/2$ in \eqref{eqn:R.bar.components}.)
-The cost $c$ is said to be weakly regular cost if $\mathfrak{S} \geq 0$ whenever $u \oplus \bar{v}$ is a null tangent vector, i.e., $h(u \oplus \bar{v}, u \oplus \bar{v}) = 0$ \cite[Definition 2.3]{KM10}.
-Note that in this case we have $h(X, X) h(Y, Y) - h(X, Y)^2 = 0$; this is why we consider the {\it unnormalized} sectional curvatures.
+The cost $c$ is said to be a weakly regular cost if $\mathfrak{S} \geq 0$ whenever $u \oplus \bar{v}$ is a null tangent vector, i.e., $h(u \oplus \bar{v}, u \oplus \bar{v}) = 0$ \cite[Definition 2.3]{KM10}.
+Note that in this case we have $h(X, X) h(Y, Y) - h(X, Y)^2 = 0$; this is why one considers the unnormalized sectional curvature instead of the usual one.
 We refer the reader to \cite{V08, KM10, M12} and their references for how this condition comes into play in the regularity theory of optimal transport maps.
-In Remark \ref{rmk:MTW.interpret} we give a new information-geometric interpretation of this quantity. \end{remark}
+In Corollary \ref{cor:MTW.interpret} we give a new information-geometric interpretation of this quantity. \end{remark}

 Now we are ready to state an interesting relation among the unnormalized sectional curvatures.

 \begin{theorem} Let $X, Y \in T_{(p, f(p))}G \subset T_{(p, f(p))} M \times M'$.
 Then